isomerpages/moe-punggolprisch/_our-curriculum/CCE/Character and Citizenship Education.md

 We start the year off with our #becomingaSTAR Orientation Programme and engage our students through purposeful reflection in MY PPS STORY Reflection Journal.

+(embed video here)

+CCE(FTGP) lessons are supported by our MindsetMatters@PPS lessons to develop a growth mindset in our students and bolster student motivation in becoming lifelong learners.

+picure

+Student leaders engage students in a termly What’s Up Punggolites!
+News segment and students’ voice is heard during the accompanying Contemporary Issues Discussion (CID) lessons with Form Teachers.

+As all students are ambassadors to the school and play a pivotal role in displaying our STAR values, students are engaged in specific behaviours/actions to make values a lived experience for all.

+dour images

+To build Teacher-Student Relationships and Student-Student Relationships, Punggolites enjoy time spent as a cohort with specially curated activities to develop Social-Emotional Competencies during our Level Bonding.

+image

+<u><i>Social Studies</i></u>

+Social Studies include content knowledge that provides opportunities for exploration into national identity, contemporary issues, as well as Singapore’s constraints and vulnerabilities.
+As students interact with one another through group activities, project work, and learning journeys, they learn the skills of working together harmoniously, appreciating diversity, and active listening.
+They also learn how to demonstrate STAR values as they are encouraged to do their best in various learning tasks and relate to their teachers and fellow classmates.